lstich/Baccarat/README.txt

 ---------------------------------------------------
 Calculate Winning probabilites

-*Goal: loop through every player and banker 2 card combination and every scenario of drawing third card and add the probability of each hand to its outcome*
+Goal:   - loop through every player and banker 2 card combination
+        - Check every scenario for drawing a third card
+        - add up the probability of each hand and add this to the corresponding outcome(player win, banker win, or tie)

+Scenarios:
+    - player and banker draw third card
+    - player only draw third card
+    - banker only draw third card
+    - neither draw third card

+Pseudocode algorithm for calculating winning probability

 for (all player 2 card combinations){
     for (all banker 2 card combinations){